Homework gap: U.S. policy changes

 Policymakers in the United States have highlighted the homework gap as an issue of national importance.
 President Barack Obama cited the homework gap in launching the ConnectHome initiative in July 2015.
 Senator Angus King (I-ME) and Senator Shelley Moore Capito (R-WV) introduced legislation on the topic.
 FCC Commissioner Jessica Rosenworcel, who is credited with coining the term the “homework gap,” has encouraged changes to U.S. broadband internet and wi-fi policies to address this problem.

+Persistent differences in home internet access continued to shape discussion of the homework gap in the mid-2020s.
+In July 2024, the Federal Communications Commission (FCC) adopted rules allowing schools and libraries to use E-Rate support for off-premises Wi-Fi hotspots and related services.
+On September 30, 2025, however, the FCC rescinded those rules on reconsideration and concluded that E-Rate support could not be used for off-premises hotspot service.
+The 2024 expansion and 2025 reversal reflected continued debate over how federal policy should address off-campus internet access for students.
+The policy reversal also renewed debate about whether access should be treated as an essential educational resource for students learning outside traditional classrooms.

 The homework gap has been referred to some as a civil rights issue, as students are being denied information.
 In 2012, the United States government created a division called the Open Technology Fund.
 This program was created by the government to help support internet freedom technologies that ensure access, circumvent censorship, surveillance, and to promote human rights in the United States and on a global scale.
 This program is solely funded by grants and donations by interested parties.
 The goal is to have the access to the internet not be restricted by outside parties, attempting to ensure there are no conflicts of interest in regards to content being delivered to consumers.
 Currently, the program is working on completing and funding approximately 83 projects in upwards of 20 different countries, with most of the projects focusing on the United States.